 How can we disable the transparency effect in the Finder, Dock, and Menu Bar on MacOS

-In "Accessibility" we tick the "Reduce Transparency"
+In "Accessibility" check the option "Reduce Transparency".

 Once this option is ticked, All transparency effects on macOS have been disabled.